expo/expo/docs/versions/v30.0.0/sdk/permissions.md

 ## Android: permissions equivalents inside `app.json`

-If you specified `android.permissions` inside your `app.json` ([read more about configuration](../workflow/configuration.html#android))  you have to use values corresponding to their `Expo.Permissions` equivalents.

-> **Note:** If you haven't specified `android.permissions` inside your `app.json` your standalone Android app will require the permissions listed below by default.
+In order to request permissions in a standalone Android app, you need to specify the corresponding native permission types in the `android.permissions` key inside `app.json` ([read more about configuration](../workflow/configuration.html#android)).
+The mapping between `Expo.Permissions` values and native permission types is as follows:

 | Expo            | Android                                           |
 | --------------- | --------------------------------------------------|